D-REX: Dialogue Relation Extraction with Explanations: Baseline Models

-One of the disadvantages of this joint prediction model is the challenge of including multiple explanations for multiple possible relations between a pair of entities.
-Supposing that an entity pair has 2 relations, each explanation should be paired with a single relation.
-However, by making predictions jointly, there is no simple method to simultaneously predict multiple relations and explanations, while determining which explanation belongs to which relation.
+where $\alpha$ is an adjustable weight.
+In practice, we find that $\alpha=0.5$ works best. \paragraph{Flaw of the joint model} The disadvantage of the joint model is this: supposing that an entity pair has 2 relations, each explanation should be paired with a single relation.
+However, by making predictions jointly, there is no guaranteed mapping from predicted explanations to predicted relations.
 One method of solving this issue is to predict relations and explanations in separate steps.
-It is possible to first predict relations and then condition the explanation prediction on each individual relation.
-This idea is the basis for \drex.
+It is possible to first predict relations and then condition the explanation prediction on each individual relation and conversely.
+This idea forms the basis for \drex.

 In this section, we introduce the \drex\;system.
 We begin by introducing the models which make up the system.
 Next, we present the training and inference algorithms.
 Finally, we discuss the optimization objectives for each model in the system.